 This year saw the rise and fall of a number of celebrity endorsement deals.
 As James Cordon’s career went from strength to strength, you’d think Confused.com would be thrilled with the success of their brand ambassador, but instead they ditched him.
 Across the pond, Nike flouted critics, hiring controversial American footballer and activist, Colin Kaepernick, as their frontman.
 Closer to home, Tesco surprised us by appointing Jamie Oliver as the face of the brand, despite his strong ties with Sainsbury’s.

-This had me pondering – what makes a good brand spokesperson and when do they become a problem?
-As I sat at my desk this morning to write about it, I heard the news that Jose Mourinho had been fired.
-I don’t think I could find a more perfect example of how a relationship with a spokesperson can go horribly wrong if they are not acting in a way that reflects the values of the brand.
+This had us pondering – what makes a good brand spokesperson and when do they become a problem?
+Just this morning, we heard the news that Jose Mourinho had been fired.
+We don’t think we could find a more perfect example of how a relationship with a spokesperson can go horribly wrong if they are not acting in a way that reflects the values of the brand.
 For a long time, Manchester United allowed Mourinho to be bigger than the organisation itself, but finally the football club have called time on the relationship.

-The issue with any celebrity or mascot is that they’re a brand in their own right so the advertiser needs to be very careful to ensure that there is a truly symbiotic relationship – with both brands having the same, or complementary, brand values so that they feed off each other.
-In the case of Confused.com, I remember their ads for the simple reason that James Corden starred in them – but I’d have struggled to name the brand that they were advertising.
+The issue with any celebrity endorsement or mascot is that they’re a brand in their own right so the advertiser needs to be very careful to ensure that there is a truly symbiotic relationship – with both brands having the same, or complementary, brand values so that they feed off each other.
+In the case of Confused.com, we remember their ads for the simple reason that James Corden starred in them – but we might struggle to name the brand that they were advertising.

-Marketers need to take care when choosing a brand spokesperson or mascot.
+Marketers need to take care when choosing a brand spokesperson, mascot or celebrity endorsement.
 For any brand in a crowded marketplace it can build real differentiation and make you stand out from the crowd.
 However, you need to be mindful that, as a brand strategy, it’s likely to have a shelf life.
 As such, you need to be acutely aware of the balance of power between the brand and the spokesperson, monitoring the value that the spokesperson is bringing and ensuring that they are not detracting from brand awareness.

 Confused.com’s competitor, Comparethemarket.com, have taken an interesting approach to this strategy.
 They were just a.n.other price comparison website before they created their meerkats.
 By creating their own mascot they have been able to ensure that the meerkats’ values are the same as the Masterbrand and it has been a great way to build high levels of brand awareness.
 However, with spin offs like meerkat books and cuddly toys, the brand needs to be careful not to be overshadowed by its creation.
 It would find it extremely difficult to shift to a new creative strategy.